prisma/specs/vscode-extension/README.md

   - Spec: In Progress 🚧
   - Implementation: Fully implemented ✅

-The Prisma VSCode Extension adds syntax highlighting, formatting and linting for `.prisma` files to VSCode.
+The Prisma VSCode Extension adds syntax highlighting, formatting, jump-to-definition and linting for `.prisma` files to VSCode using a language server.
 It can be installed via [https://marketplace.visualstudio.com/items?itemName=Prisma.prisma](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma).

 ---